REMOTENESS

 There is no need to foresee the extent of the damage if some damage of that kind is foreseeable.
 If the harm is not too remote then the defendant will be liable for the full extent of the harm even if this is much more than might have been expected (Vacwell Engineering v BDH Chemicals (1971) (HC)).

-The defendant negligently failed to inform the claimant of the full extent of risks involved in the chemicals that were being sold and that on contact with water they would explode.
-Therefore, some form of explosion was foreseeable.
-In fact there was a huge explosion, which was very unlikely, but the defendant was still liable as the kind of harm had been foreseeable.
+The claimant bought chemicals from the defendant who negligently failed to inform them of the full extent of risks involved in the product or that on contact with water they would explode.
+There was a huge explosion, which was very unlikely, but as some form of explosion was reasonably foreseeable the defendant was liable for all of the damage caused because that kind of harm had been foreseeable.

 THIN SKULL/EGG SHELL RULE

 This is also true for any physical or psychiatric damage to the claimant.
-This is known as the ‘thin skull’ or ‘egg shell skull’ rule.
+This is known as the ‘thin skull’ or ‘eggshell’ rule.
 Essentially the defendant must take the claimant as they find them, including any pre-existing conditions which might increase the extent of any harm done (Smith v Leech Brain (1962) (HC)).

 The defendant negligently caused a burn to the claimant’s lip.
 A pre-existing skin condition became cancerous because of the burn leading to the claimant’s death.
 As it was foreseeable that some physical injury would be caused by the burn the defendant was liable for the full extent of the harm even though the claimant’s death had been a result of their pre-existing condition.